Skip to main content

 Dr Olaf Glöckner

-Senior Researcher, Moses Mendelssohn Center for European Jewish Studies, University of Potsdam, Project Lead: EUMUS – European Minorities in Urban Spaces: Mutual Recognition, Social Inclusion and Sense of Belonging
+Senior Researcher at the Moses Mendelssohn Center for European Jewish Studies (MMZ), University of Potsdam; Coordinator at MMZ for the EU-funded research project EUMUS – European Minorities in Urban Spaces: Mutual Recognition, Social Inclusion, and Sense of Belonging

 Professor Nathalie Japkowicz